Ghost Town

 FELICIANA MINE (#2)

-One of several mines in the Jerseydale
+One of several mines in

-Mining District.
-Actual location
+the Jerseydale Mining District.
+Actual location not determined.

 Could this be the same as the